lwgrs/srgdotcom/src/Pages/writing.md

 ---
 ### Here's some places where I write:

 ʕ•ᴥ•ʔ [An Almost Anonymous Blog](https://lwgrs.bearblog.dev): A collection of personal blog entries ranging from short to long and covering various topics.
 There's no proper organizational flow to this blog, it's just whatever comes to mind.
-I recommend starting with theses posts:
+You can view the [most recent posts](/blog/) or start with theses posts:

 * [Sunday, or: How I Did Everything Wrong](https://lwgrs.bearblog.dev/sunday-or-how-i-did-everything-wrong/)
 * [Timeline of a Project](https://lwgrs.bearblog.dev/timeline-of-a-project/)